Adaminaby

-Adaminaby is one of the highest towns in Australia, with regular snowfalls that are occasionally heavy during winter.
+Adaminaby is one of the highest towns in Australia, with regular snowfalls that are quite often heavy during winter.
 The historic Bolaro Station and scenic Yaouk Valley are located near the township and Charlie McKeahnie, said to be the inspiration for The Man From Snowy River, a poem by Banjo Paterson, lived and died in the district.
 Later, Nobel winning author Patrick White wrote about the town.
 The construction of nearby Lake Eucumbene made it necessary to re-locate the original township of (Old) Adaminaby in 1957.
 In times of drought, the original township and relics of the old valley re-emerge from under the waters of the lake.
 The present township is located on the Snowy Mountains Highway and is known as the "Home of The Big Trout" and the location of the Snowy Scheme Museum.

 History

 Aboriginal history

 The Snowy Mountains region was an important gathering point for the First Nations peoples of the Adaminaby and surrounding districts for many thousands of years, with intertribal summer meetings being held in the High Country involving up to a thousand people for feasting on the Bogong Moth.
 This practice continued until around 1865.